 We recently took a trip through the Eastern Shore of Maryland and explored St. Michaels and Easton, then Ocean City, and back to Cambridge before heading home.
-Today, I am sharing our experiences in Cambridge, Maryland along with the Blackwater National Wildlife Refuge and the new Harriet Tubman Underground Railroad Visitor Center just south in Church Creek.
-I am also featuring a recipe for the Black-Eyed Susan cocktail at the end of the post.
+Today, I am sharing our experiences in Cambridge, Maryland, the Blackwater National Wildlife Refuge, and the new Harriet Tubman Underground Railroad Visitor Center along with a recipe for the Black-Eyed Susan cocktail!

 Disclaimer and Disclosure: I worked with the Dorchester County Office of Tourism in preparation for this post and received a tasting menu at The High Spot Gastropub.
 All comments and opinions are my own.
 This recipe for the Black-Eyed Susan contains alcohol.
 It is intended only for those over the age of 21 (in the United States).
 Please drink responsibly.

 We left Ocean City early in the morning and it was an easy hour drive to Cambridge.
-Before checking into the resort (we stayed at the Hyatt Regency Chesapeake Bay), we spent some time at the Harriet Tubman Underground Railroad Visitor Center and the Blackwater National Wildlife Refuge.
+Before checking into the resort (Hyatt Regency Chesapeake Bay), we spent some time at the Harriet Tubman Underground Railroad Visitor Center and the Blackwater National Wildlife Refuge.
 Along Church Creek Road, between Cambridge and the visitor centers is Emily’s Produce.

 Emily’s Produce is a great place to stop for a bite to eat or to pick up snacks to enjoy while at the Refuge (the Harriet Tubman Visitor Center has a covered pavilion with tables perfect for picnics).
 They are opened seasonally from 9-6 and have an assortment of freshly baked goods, salads, meats, fruits, vegetables, dairy, sandwiches, and local specialties.
 You can also pick your own berries or feed the farm animals.
 We left with some strawberry jam, produce, bagels, and sweet potato biscuits.
 Chad also grabbed a jar of Apple Butter Barbecue Sauce to take back home.